gympass/function-aws-importer/README.md

 It filters resources from AWS using the
-[Resource Groups Tagging API ](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/overview.html) based on tags Crossplane inserts automatically (`crossplane-name` and `crossplane-kind`), then gets the external-name value from one the resource's tags, specifically `crossplane.io/external-name`.
+[Resource Groups Tagging API ](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/overview.html) based on tags Crossplane inserts automatically (`crossplane-name` and `crossplane-kind`), then gets the external-name value from one the resource's tags, specifically `crossplane-external-name`.

 Its main goal is to avoid errors or duplication of resources on AWS when a Managed Resource is deleted by mistake, or in catastrophic events that lead to the recreation of Kubernetes clusters while the external resources still exist on AWS.